AdairChan-CSH/VrEverything3-with-3d-models/README.md

 download recordRTC on git

-put this project files in their simple demo folder (no need of hosting)
+put this project files in their simple demo2 folder (no need of hosting)

 open "vr96a111.html"